tldr-pages/tldr/pages/linux/popd.md

 # popd

-> Remove a directory placed on the directory stack via the pushd shell built-in.
+> Remove a directory placed on the directory stack by the `pushd` command.

 - Remove the top directory from the stack and cd to it: